Payhawk → Google Drive receipt sync avatar

 Will running the Actor twice create duplicate files in Drive?

-No. The Actor checks for an existing file with the same payhawk-<expenseId>.pdf name in the destination folder before uploading, and Payhawk's export.status filter excludes already-exported expenses.
+No. The Actor checks for an existing file with the same payhawk-<expenseId>.pdf name in the destination folder before uploading, and it only requests expenses that haven't already been exported into this destination.
 As an extra safety net, synced expense IDs are tracked in a named key-value store.

 What happens to expenses without an attached receipt?

 They are reported as no-receipt in the dataset and skipped.
-The expense is not marked exported in Payhawk, so it will be re-evaluated on the next run (giving your team a chance to upload the receipt).
+The expense is not marked as exported in Payhawk, so it will be re-evaluated on the next run, giving your team a chance to upload the receipt.

 Is this a two-way sync?

-No, it's one-way: Payhawk → Google Drive.
-Files deleted from Drive are not re-uploaded on the next run, because the expense has already been marked exported in Payhawk.
+No. The Actor syncs one-way, from Payhawk to Google Drive.
+Files deleted from Drive are not re-uploaded on the next run, because the expense has already been marked as exported in Payhawk.

 How do I change the label that appears in Payhawk's export history?